Skip to content

 Layer 1: Model

 Pure data structures with no dependencies.
-Pydantic models for serialization.
+Pydantic models and lightweight typed primitives.

 model/